philouail/HUMAN_Ring_Trial/README.md

 we can compare the different chromatographic methods within a laboratory and compare the different LC-MS setups from different laboratories using the standardized method.

+The first step of this would be to automatise the library building as much as possible.

+each lab will have their own preprocessing files which will output a certain number of object used in the library building.

+The library file however will be common to all. and will generate 2 csv files as well as a number of plot to help in library building and making informed choice in case of ambiguity.